Tag: dirty

 CVE-2026-43500 and CVE-2026-43284: Dirty Frag Linux Privilege Escalation Flaw Raises Post-Compromise Risk

 Linux local privilege escalation bugs remain especially dangerous when they turn a limited foothold into full root access.
-The CVE-2026-Adresse geschuetzt, which Microsoft says is already linked to limited in-the-wild post-compromise abuse, while Qualys describes it as a page-cache write issue that can let an […] The post CVE-2026-Adresse geschuetzt-2026-43284: Dirty Frag Linux Privilege Escalation […]
+The CVE-2026-43500 vulnerability is the RxRPC half of the Dirty Frag exploit chain, which Microsoft says is already linked to limited in-the-wild post-compromise abuse, while Qualys describes it as a page-cache write issue that can let an […]

 Mehr lesen →